utopia-foss/dantro/doc/integrating.rst

     * The sequence of examples below is tested and ensured to work with the version of dantro this documentation corresponds to.
     * The ``my_project`` string is used to refer to the Python project in which the processing pipeline is being defined in.
     * In general, every name of the form ``MyFoobar`` denotes that you can (and should) choose your own name for these data structures or variables.

-    * For illustrational purposes, the code shown here is modularized but presented in a linear fashion.
+    **Important:** For illustrational purposes, the code shown here is *not* modularized into different files but presented in a linear fashion.
+    If you are looking for a minimal pipeline implementation, you can follow this approach.
-      When implementing your *actual* processing pipeline, splitting these code chunks into multiple modules is highly recommended; see :ref:`integrate_module_structure`.
+    However, if you are building a processing pipeline that should be expandable and grow alongside your project, splitting these code chunks into multiple modules is highly recommended; see :ref:`integrate_module_structure`.

+.. _integrate_data_gen:

 Data Generation
 ---------------
-For this guide, we define a simple data generator that will feed this example data processing pipeline.
+For this guide, we define a simple data generator that will feed the example data processing pipeline.

 This is of course only a **placeholder for your already-existing project**, e.g. a numerical simulation, an agent-based model, or some data collection routine.
+The routine shown here is meant to illustrate which kinds of data structures can be worked with and in which manner.

 Storyline
 ^^^^^^^^^